Vue Weekly

 Vue Weekly was an alternative weekly newspaper published in Edmonton, Alberta, Canada, with issues released every Thursday.
 It covered topics on artists and events that are often ignored, marginalized, or misrepresented by the mainstream media, and aimed to bring balance to Edmonton's media mosaic.

 History

 Vue was founded in 1995 by former employees and owners of See Magazine, who were upset over losing control of See to its publisher, Great West Newspaper.
 Vue was partly owned by The Georgia Straight for a brief time, then was 100% independently owned by Ronald Garth for several years.
 Vue had a long-standing rivalry with its competitor See Magazine.
-In 2005 Vue Weekly publisher, Rob Garth filed a lawsuit against the Canadian Revenue Agency for giving tax breaks, which were designed for Canadian-owned newspapers, to its rival See because Sees parent company was ultimately owned by US-based Hollinger Publishing.
+In 2005 Vue Weekly publisher, Ron Garth filed a lawsuit against the Canadian Revenue Agency for giving tax breaks, which were designed for Canadian-owned newspapers, to its rival See because Sees parent company was ultimately owned by US-based Hollinger Publishing.